skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

   Detailed algorithms used in LC-DFTB.
 These arguments are same with the original arguments used in DFTB+.

-  + 'Thresholded': Screening according to estimated magnitude of terms.
+  + *'Thresholded'*: Screening according to estimated magnitude of terms.
-  + 'NeighbourBased': Uses a purely neighbour-list based algorithm.
+  + *'NeighbourBased'*: Uses a purely neighbour-list based algorithm.
-  + 'MatrixBased': Uses a matrix-matrix multiplication based algorithm.
+  + *'MatrixBased'*: Uses a matrix-matrix multiplication based algorithm.

 \